 Biomedical ontologies and controlled terminologies provide structured domain knowledge to a variety of health information systems.
 The rich thesaurus with concepts linked by semantic relationships has been widely used in natural language processing, data mining, machine learning, semantic annotation, and automated reasoning.
 The dramatically increasing amount of health-related data poses unprecedented opportunities for mining previously unknown knowledge with semantics-powered data analytics methods.
 However, due to the heterogeneity of different data sources, it is a challenging problem to exploit multiple sources to solve real-world problems such as designing cost-effective treatment plan for patients, designing generalizable clinical trials, drug repurposing, and clinical phenotyping.
 The goal of this workshop is to bring people in the field of knowledge representation, knowledge management, and health data analytics to discuss innovative semantic methods, applications, and data analytics to address problems in healthcare, biomedicine, public health, and clinical research with biomedical, clinical, behavioral, and social web data.

-We are inviting original research submissions (FULL 8 pages) as well as work-in-progress (SHORT 4 pages), and poster abstracts (2 pages, NEW TYPE).
+We are inviting original research submissions (FULL 8 pages), work-in-progress (SHORT 4 pages), and poster abstracts (2 pages, NEW TYPE).

 All the accepted papers (both SHORT and FULL) will be published in the BIBM 2017 Proceedings; Selected FULL paper will be published in the supplement of BMC Medical Informatics & Decision Making (IF: 2.042; Indexed in SCIE, MEDLINE, and PMC; and subject to an article processing charge of £1,122).
 Selected high-quality SHORT papers will also be invited to submit an extended version to the journal supplement for consideration.